matthiaskaeding/showstats/docs/README.md

 summtable
 ================

-Polars and pandas offer a good way to summarize a dataframe `df` via the `df.describe` method, however this returns the output in a wide (same number of columns as `df`) format.
+Polars offers a good way to summarize a dataframe `df` via the `df.describe` method, however this returns the output in a wide (same number of columns as `df`) format.